Chart Color Schemes

 Raymond Terrace has seen population growth performance typically on par with national averages when looking at short and medium term trends

 Raymond Terrace's population is approximately 15,520 as of November 2025.
-This figure represents an increase of 932 people, a 6.4% rise from the 2021 Census which reported a population of 14,588.
-The change is inferred from the estimated resident population of 15,255 in June 2024 and an additional 251 validated new addresses since the Census date.
-This results in a population density ratio of 141 persons per square kilometer.
-Raymond Terrace's growth rate exceeded that of non-metro areas (5.1%) and its SA3 area, indicating significant growth.
-Interstate migration contributed approximately 45.2% to overall population gains during recent periods.
+This figure shows an increase of 932 people since the 2021 Census, which reported a population of 14,588.
+The growth is inferred from the estimated resident population of 15,255 in June 2024 and an additional 251 validated new addresses since the Census date.
+This results in a density ratio of 141 persons per square kilometer.
+Raymond Terrace's growth rate of 6.4% since the 2021 census exceeded both the non-metro area (5.1%) and its SA3 region, indicating it as a growth leader.
+Interstate migration contributed approximately 45.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas from these aggregations for the years 2032 to 2041.
-Future population trends project an above median growth for regional areas nationally, with Raymond Terrace expected to expand by 2,619 persons to 2041, reflecting a total increase of 15.2% over the 17-year period.
+AreaSearch bases its projections on ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for regional areas nationally, with Raymond Terrace expected to expand by 2,619 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 15.2% over the 17 years.

 Frequently Asked Questions - Population